The Helmut-Schmidt-Programme supports future leaders from developing countries who strive to promote democracy and social justice.

-The training of young professionals and managerial staff has been very successful; since 2009 around 700 scholarship holders from 70 countries successfully completed their master’s degree in Germany.
+The training of young professionals and managerial staff has been very successful; since 2009 around 800 scholarship holders from more than 100 countries successfully completed their master’s degree in Germany.
 As can be seen in the number of female students (45 per cent), there is a well-balanced gender distribution in the programme.
 Among other openings, graduates from the Helmut-Schmidt-Programme find positions in ministries in their home countries, in UN institutions, in NGOs, or work as consultants in a wide variety of subject areas.

 Regular evaluations and interviews have shown that more than 95% of all students funded by the DAAD in the context of this programme, complete their studies with good or very good results and obtain the corresponding academic degree.
 More than 90% of alumni of the Helmut-Schmidt-Programme are fully satisfied with their PPGG course.